Poultry producers growing more than 100 birds at any one time need to:

 Businesses must also ensure that the premises are provided with the necessary services of water, waste disposal, light, ventilation, cleaning and personal hygiene facilities, storage space and access to toilets.

-See the guide FSANZ Safe Food Australia.
+See the guide FSANZ Safe Food Australia - external site.

 A food handler must take all reasonable measures not to handle food or surfaces likely to come into contact with food in a way that is likely to compromise the safety and suitability of food.